e2r2fx/VectorCode/README.md

 neovim plugin because that's what I used to write this tool.

 > [!NOTE]
-> This project is in beta quality and only implements very basic retrieval and
+> This project is in beta quality and is undergoing rapid iterations.
-> embedding functionalities.
-There are plenty of rooms for improvements and any
-> help is welcomed.
+> I know there are plenty of rooms for improvements, and any help is welcomed.

 > [!NOTE]
 > [Chromadb](https://www.trychroma.com/), the vector database backend behind